 Carl graduated Phi Beta Kappa from Yale University and earned a master’s degree in international relations while serving as a World Peace Fellow in Tokyo.
 He speaks Spanish and Japanese.

-Christopher Shephard, Co-Founder and President
+Christopher Shephard, Co-Founder

 Chris has developed extensive travel itineraries throughout Europe, South America, the Middle East and Central Asia.
 In addition to serving as a tour program leader, Chris has spent much of his international working life seeking to improve the conditions of developing countries.
 He has served the United States Agency for International Development in both Iraq and Afghanistan, focusing on education and health issues in those countries.
 Chris began his career as an experiential educator and tour leader, directing programs for the Princeton Blairstown Center.